 We are planning to have a team of two tutors teaching on the course as feedback from past students has underlined the value of having several different tutors, giving you the benefit of a range of specialised knowledge and advice and offering you a range of complementary styles of tutoring to keep you focused.
 Tutors on our weekends are are all highly experienced are chosen to give you a variety of specialised knowledge and advice.

-A provisional timetable for this event can be downloaded here OUPS 2019 DD310 provisional timetable.
+A provisional timetable for this event will be available closer to the event.

 Please note that this is a paperless event.